 - Rodents like mice can transmit diseases like hantavirus, leptospirosis, Tularemia, Salmonella and more.

 - The most distinctive difference between rats and mice is their size.
 Because of this, new rodent species that are discovered are easily classified as rats or mice.
 Rats tend to be much larger than mice.

-- Rats are fast breeders and give birth to large litters of baby rats meaning that pet rats of different sexes should be separated at around a month old.
+- Rats give birth to large litters of baby rats meaning that pet rats of different sexes should be separated at around a month old.
 Rats are able to start having babies at around 5 weeks of age and female rats give birth to litters of between 6 and 10 baby rats after a gestation period of 22 days.
-Rats can live until they are 4 or 5 years old, female rats can no longer have babies after they are about 18 months old.
+Rats can live until they are 4 or 5 years old, but female rats can no longer have babies after they are about 18 months old.

 - Rats are omnivorous animals and eat a mixture of plant and animal matter in order to get all the right nutrients.
-Rats are known to eat almost anything and the high rubbish levels in cities has given way to a new generation of oversized super rats.
-The large rats are much bigger than the average rat and are more dominant in their environment meaning that the smaller rat species tend to suffer as a consequence.
+Rats are known to eat almost anything and the high trash levels in cities has given way to a new generation of oversized super rats.
+The large rats are much bigger than the average rat and are more dominant in their environment, meaning that the smaller rat species tend to suffer as a consequence.

 - Today, rats are commonly kept as pets all over the world and are thought to have been bred as pets since the 1800s.